-Homeless persons were not directly served by the City's CDBG funding.
+Homeless people were not directly supported by the City's CDBG funding.
 Homeless populations are served through targeted programs and methodologies executed by the Treasure Coast Homeless Services Council, Inc. (TCHSC) through the tri-County Continuum of Care (CoC) Consortium, of which the City of Port St. Lucie is a part and member.
-In 2021 the TCHSC reported Homeless Management Information System (HMIS) contributing agencies documented the value of services for homeless prevention, diversion and assistance in our jurisdiction at over \$7.4 million which is an almost fivefold increase of approximately \$5.9 million more than reported the previous year in 2020.
-Neighboring Counties in the tri-County CoC (Martin and Indian River) reported approximately \$5 million in assistance combined.
+In 2023, the TCHSC reported the Homeless Management Information System (HMIS) contributing agencies documented the value of services for homeless prevention, diversion and assistance in our jurisdiction at over \$1.3 million via the Housing Hub.

-In 2020, there were a total of 64 licenses HMIS end users in our jurisdiction.
-Funding in the City's jurisdiction served individuals in families with housing (qty.
-1,399 individuals, qty.
-2,967 total individuals in families), utilities (qty.
-837 individuals, qty.
-1,868 total individuals in families), case management/health (qty.
-2,807 individuals, qty.
-6,207 total individuals in families), and food services (qty.
-2,410 individuals, qty.
-5,331 total individuals in families).
-Permanent supportive housing for homeless individuals was provided to 69 clients in the City's jurisdiction and a total of 241 across the
+Funding in the City's jurisdiction served 551 individuals with housing related services, 615 individuals with utilities services, 8,279 individuals with case management, 866 individuals with health services, and 7,295 individuals with food services.
+This is over a 200% increase in services provided from the previous year.
+Permanent supportive housing for homeless individuals was provided to 56 clients in the City's jurisdiction and a total of 222 across the CoC tri-county service area.
+The TCHSC partnered with the City and County to assist in Emergency Eviction Diversion, Emergency Rental Assistance, and the creation of a Housing Hub during the COVID-19 pandemic and continued those efforts in 2021 and 2022.
+Currently, the City is partnering with them to distribute the last phase of Emergency Rental Assistance funding.
+The 2024 Point-in-Time (PIT) count reported a total of 27 sheltered homeless (up from 25 last year) and 254 unsheltered homeless (down from 313 last year) in our County.
+This number is slightly lower than what was counted in 2022.
+Homeless children account for 63 individuals in the total and Veterans account for 16 individuals of the total.
+The increase in child homelessness is of increasing concern for the jurisdiction.
+The City's Neighborhood Services Department works regularly with City officials, and the

-CoC.
-The TCHSC partnered with the City and County to assist in Emergency Eviction Diversion, Emergency Rental Assistance, and the creation of a Housing Hub during the COVID-19 pandemic and continued those efforts in 2021.
-The 2022 Point-in-Time (PIT) count reported a total of 8 sheltered homeless and 300 unsheltered homeless in our County.
-This number is slightly higher than what was counted in 2021.
-Homeless children (54) and Veterans (20) are of increasing concern for the jurisdiction.
-The City's Neighborhood Services Department works regular with City officials, and the Police Department to assist with any homeless encounters in the jurisdiction.
-An additional 1,246 households were sharing housing or "couch surfing" and were not counted in the totals.
+Police Department to assist with any homeless encounters in the jurisdiction.
+An additional 3,256 individuals are "doubled-up" residing in the housing of others (approximately 16% more than last year).

 The City recognizes the rising need for shelter and affordable housing.
-A concerted effort to raise awareness and support for affordable housing was conducted and continues being conducted throughout all Neighborhood Services activities and programs in collaboration with the City's Communications Department.
+A concerted effort to raise awareness and support for affordable housing was conducted and continues to be conducted throughout all Neighborhood Services activities and programs in collaboration with the City's Communications Department.
 Community partnerships in the jurisdiction are strong and all affordable housing projects and programs as well as the ones that address homelessness are supported by the City with the City's resources, when possible.